 Storytelling is something that is touted as being essential to creating attraction and lasting memories with the people you meet.
-Whilst I acknowledge that being able to hold and engage a group with a story is a great skill to have, it is not as imperative as some people make out.
+I agree that being able to hold and engage a group with a story is a great skill to have, but it is not as imperative as some people make out.

-I am not the greatest storyteller.
+I admit to not being the greatest storyteller.
 Yes I do have lots of stories but I tend to keep them short and interactive, rather than long and emotive.
 I much prefer encouraging others to tell their stories and to interact through those.
 If you are shy you can probably relate to this.